TICKETS ON SALE NOW!

 If a family member is a Skate Canada member or a Skate Canada volunteer, where do I order my tickets?

-The All-Event ticket packages include all competitions and all official practices.
+The All-Event ticket includes all competitions and all official practices.

 Are there any discounts for groups?

 When will I know where my seats are located?

 All tickets are general admission and seats are not reserved.
 Fans are seated on a first-come, first-serve basis each day.

 The Kiss and Cry will be constructed on the westside of the rink.